cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Job Submission Triggers
 ^^^^^^^^^^^^^^^^^^^^^^^

-It is also possible to trigger off a task submitting, or failing to submit:
+To trigger off of a task submitting, or failing to submit:

 .. code-block:: cylc